okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/index.md

 **Learning outcomes**

-* Implement a simple redirect sign-in using the Okta SDK
+* Implement a simple redirect to an Okta-hosted sign-in page
 * Configure a server-side web application to use Okta
 * Test that users can sign in and sign out
 * Define which parts of an application require authentication and which do not